ibleaman/JPPC/about.md

 In each series, we learn a host of Yiddish songs on a particular theme – the lyrics and translations are displayed on the screen.
 We also learn some linguistic, musical, and historical background for each song.

-The current series, featuring songs with lyrics by one of the greatest Yiddish oets, Itzik Manger – in honor of 120 years since his birth – is being held from 7 to 8 p.m.
-Eastern Time on three to four Sunday evenings:
+The current series, featuring songs with lyrics by one of the greatest Yiddish poets, Itzik Manger – in honor of 120 years since his birth – is being held from 7 to 8 p.m.
+Eastern Time on these Sunday evenings:

 December 05, December 12, December 19, and possibly also December 26, 2021